 Estate Planning With Compassion

-Attorney Loren E. Plemmons listens to you and helps tailor an estate plan that is right for your needs, protecting your choices and ultimately your loved ones.
-Do you want an estate plan centered by a Last Will and Testament or a Revocable Trust?
+Our attorneys listen to you and help tailor an estate plan that is right for your needs, protecting your choices and ultimately your loved ones.
+Do you want an estate plan centered on a last will and testament or a revocable trust?
 What personal options do you have in creating a comprehensive and individualized estate plan?
 Do you have a blended family?
 Do you have an estranged or disgruntled family member?
-These questions are much too important to be left to impersonal on-line services or even law offices which do not focus on estate planning clients.
+These questions are much too important to be left to impersonal on-line services or even law offices that do not focus on estate planning clients.

-Attorney Plemmons has 40 years of experience in helping East Tennesseans with estate planning.
-She will provide the help and support you need to navigate delicate issues that can come when creating a comprehensive estate plan.
-Let Attorney Plemmons help you achieve your estate planning goals.
+Our attorneys have over 40 years of experience in helping East Tennesseans with estate planning.
+We will provide the help and support you need to navigate delicate issues that can come up when creating a comprehensive estate plan.
+Let the attorneys at Plemmons Law Group, PLLC, help you achieve your estate planning goals.

 Peace Of Mind For Your Probate And Trust Administration Needs